odoo/documentation/accounting/bank/feeds/ofx.rst

 =============

-In order to import OFX statements, you need to activate the feature in Odoo.
+In order to import OFX statements, you need to activate the feature in Twenty20.
 In the Accounting application, go to the menu :menuselection:`Configuration --> Settings`.
 From the accounting settings, check the bank statements option **Import in .OFX Format** and apply.